Photo courtesy Michelle Cowe

 Note: The reports above have been commissioned by Forest Research, but the views and opinions expressed within them remain those of the organisations which produced them.

 A paper presented at the 18th Commonwealth Forestry Conference with the theme of “Restoring the Commonwealth’s Forests: Tackling Climate Change” which took place in Edinburgh, UK from 28th June to 2nd July 2010.
 The Conference explored the numerous challenges facing forests and society, together with some of the opportunities to address them.
 The paper looks at community engagement in practice and explores the contribution of community woodlands and forests to forest restoration in Great Britain.
-It shows that there has been is a shift of focus from biophysical (tree planting) to including social impact in restoration objectives, but monitoring and evaluation still focuses on outputs rather then their longer term and wider restoration effects.
+It shows that there has been is a shift of focus from biophysical (tree planting) to including social impact in restoration objectives, but monitoring and evaluation still focuses on outputs rather than their longer term and wider restoration effects.
 Qualitative evidence for empowerment and enhanced community cohesion and creativity suggests a wider range of intangible benefits.
 It is concluded that revival of community engagement with woodlands constitutes an important component of forest restoration which should be assessed as an opportunity to shape future restoration.

 Understanding the effects of community woodlands and forests in Great Britain